brettharrison1191/brettharrison1191.github.io/hubot_project/Brett_README.md

 4. Penny likes to travel - say a few places and Penny has maybe been there
     * write: Montana
     * write: Boston

-   Some text that should be aligned with the above item.

-* Unordered list can use asterisks
-- Or minuses
-+ Or pluses